RaJah239/test/README.md

 - Item usage is forbidden and forced Set mode is enabled for all trainers.
 - Removed the 25% failure chance for AI status moves.
 - Removed the gym badges boosts.
-- Enemy trainer's Return deal max damage (102) always.
+- Return has its maximum battle power (102) for enemy trainers.
 - Level caps added (not fully implemented yet).
 - Quick Claw activation text added.
 - Sacred Ash acts like a Pokémon Center heal and does not require any KO’d Pokémon for its activation.